-How is action 11 tackling the climate crisis?
+How is Action 11 tackling the climate crisis?

 Over 10,000 UK neighbourhoods are particularly vulnerable to the impacts of the climate crisis.
 Generally, people living in these areas are the least responsible for the crisis and are least equipped to respond.
 Some impacts of climate change are already locked in even if we take robust action on mitigation.